rnpbr/opennetworking-docs/docs/en/Ferramentas/Edgeshark/index.md

          In your IEM catalog, deploy the Edgeshark application to your Industrial Edge Devices (IEDs).

         !!! warning "WARNING"
-            The Edgeshark interface and services are exposed on port 5001 on your IED hosts without any user authorization.
+            The Edgeshark UI and services are exposed on port 5001 on your IED hosts without any user authorization.
 This is required to support remote packet capture from the user interface.

     5. **Access the interface:**

-        Navigate to HTTP port 5001 on your IED: `http://<ied-ip-address>:5001` (make sure to use `http:` and **not** `https:`).
+        Navigate to the HTTP port 5001 on your IED: `http://<ied-ip-address>:5001` (make sure to use `http:` and **not** `https:`).
 You should now see the Edgeshark user interface.

 ### 2.1 Optional Plugin for Packet Capture